Derteanoo/lane-segmentation/README.md

 We train and test the model on our own dataset in the same format as the Tusimple dataset.
 You need to generate instance segmentation labels first.

 ## Test
 We provide trained model, and it is saved in "savefile" directory.
-You can test as following,
+You can test as following:

 `sh test.sh`